ALavault/alavault.github.io/_posts/2020-06-30-writing_tuto_1_basics.md

 All these are chords from the C major scale : we can use this scale as our base set of notes.

 *Chord tones and non-chord tones* : Depending on which chord is playing, certain notes are inside of the chord or not.
 Using chord tones is really consonant and allows for powerful resolutions.
 But having a melody with only consonance is...uninteresting.
 It is bland.
+It is like a story without a disruptive element.

 Another thing to keep in mind :